-This story is sponsored by TD Canada Trust
+This article is sponsored advertising content by TD Canada Trust

 Sunny days at a beach make summer even better, we all know it.
 From Sauble to Wasaga Beach, tucking into the sand dunes and swimming through the waves in our Great Lakes are a major key summer tradition in this fair province.